SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 ### Humans

-Humans have suffered greatly in Siraga, being ill-suited to the terrain of the Vaal, being fit, but unable to climb effectively, and tending towards nomadic for the first years of their existence.
-Like Elves, humans split into nomadic and settled peoples, and otherwise make their wait in the world using wit and speech.
-They are ferocious fighters and quite clever with survival.
+Humans have suffered greatly in Siraga, being ill-suited to the terrain of the Vaal, being fit, but unable to climb effectively, and tending towards nomadic for the first centuries of their existence.
+Like Elves, humans split into nomadic and settled peoples, and otherwise make their way in the world using wit and speech.
+They are ferocious fighters and quite clever, which has so far gauranteed their survival.
 However despite this, there isn't tons of them in the Vaal.
 Owning only a few lit Vaal, and smaller villages scattered through the caves, however they can be found living with nearly every people in other Vaal, and are widespread if not thinly.

 Of all the peoples of Siraga, Humans take to the Vaal seas the most often, and are pioneers in the area, constructing the majority of ships on Siraga.

+Humans tend towards every alignment imaginable.

 ##### Nomadic Humans